 When you tell people you are living in the Netherlands for the first time you will likely tell them the name of the city you will be living in.
 Let me tell you now that you really should not have bothered.
 They will continue to assume you live in Amsterdam, or at best that you live very close to Amsterdam.

-Dutchies – You Gotta Love ‘em
+1Dutchies – You Gotta Love ‘em

 Anyone can tell you that the Dutch are direct, blunt and cut straight to the point.
 But few told me about how nice Dutch people are!
 Waiters and shop assistants are always super friendly and make an effort to chat with customers.
 And every time the chain has fallen off my bike (many, many times) someone has been willing to help me or offer me a tissue for my oil-stained hands.
-It would warm your heart, which is great considering how cold it can be here!
+It warms your heart, which is great considering how cold it can be here!

 What have you found since living in the Netherlands for the first time?
 Let us know in the comments below!

 Editor’s note: This article was originally published in January 2019 and was fully updated in November 2020 for your reading pleasure.